notionmusic/presets/Documentation/Plug-in Presets.md

 * One part with a plug-in instrument
 * One rules definition in `Use Rules`

-The part will be used as a template when adding this instrument to the score, so things like the staff name, abbreviation, and staff type will be copied when you add this instrument into your score.
+The part will be used as a template when adding this instrument to the score, so things like the staff name, clef, transposition, abbreviation, and staff type will be copied when you add this instrument into your score.

 You can put music and tests of various expressions in this file.
 This is useful and recommended.